Coffee Springs, Alabama

 Coffee Springs is a town in Geneva County, Alabama, United States.
-It was incorporated in 1900, and it is considered to be a part of the Dothan, Alabama Metropolitan Statistical Area.
-At the 2010 census the population was 228, down from 251.
+It was incorporated in 1900 and is part of the Dothan, Alabama Metropolitan Statistical Area.
+As of the 2020 census, Coffee Springs had a population of 206.

 Geography

-Coffee Springs is located at (31.166736, -85.910634).

 According to the U.S. Census Bureau, the town has a total area of 0.8 sqmi, of which 0.8 sqmi is land and 1.25% is water.